-The name and contact details of the senior leader responsible for the strategic approach to attendance in school is Stuart Wright.
+The name and contact details of the senior leader responsible for the strategic approach to attendance in school is Emma Williams

 The school office will make contact with home when a child is absent, and the parent/carer has not notified the school of the absence.
-If no contact can be achieved or the reason for absence is not accepted the absence will be unauthorised.
+If no contact can be achieved or the reason for absence is not accepted, the absence will be unauthorised.

-4. What can parents/carers do to help and working in partnership with Parents/ Carers
+4. What can parents/carers do to help and working in partnership with Parents/ Carers?
 Let the school know straight away why your child is absent.
 Home/school communication is extremely important in supporting your child to achieve and feel settled in school.
 Try to make any dental/GP appointments outside of school time.
-If medical appointments are absolutely necessary, please bring your child to school for the start of the day if the appointment is late morning and/or for the rest of the school day and medical evidence is supplied where appropriate;

-It is pertinent that school and parents/carers work together with a shared plan and outcomes when supporting a child/young person's attendance and wellbeing.
-If despite persistent attempts to work with parents, there continues to be a lack of engagement, then legal procedures may be followed to secure engagement and school attendance
+It is important that school and parents / carers work together with a shared plan and outcomes when supporting a child / young person's attendance and wellbeing.
+If despite persistent attempts to work with parents, there continues to be a lack of engagement, then legal procedures may be followed to secure engagement and school attendance.

-As a school, we recognise that building respectful relationships with families and working in collaboration is essential to ensuring the best outcomes for children/young people.
+As a school we recognise that building respectful relationships with families and working in collaboration is essential to ensuring the best outcomes for children / young people.
 We require all parents to actively support the work of the school, including promoting attendance and engagement.
 We are committed to ensuring that systems and processes are in place with regards to promoting attendance and would encourage parents to make contact if they have concerns about their child.

-We will provide parents/carers with information about Emotionally Based School Non-attendance to discuss needs and strategies to support their child, as appropriate (see EBSN Parent Leaflet).
+We will provide parents / carers with information about Emotionally Based School Nonattendance to discuss needs and strategies to support their child, as appropriate.